Published: April 16, 2024

 ChatDev's Process

-ChatDev follows a structured process that mirrors the waterfall model, dividing the development into four stages: designing, coding, testing, and documenting.
-This method helps prevent common issues like code hallucinations.
+ChatDev follows a structured waterfall model approach, dividing development into four distinct stages.
+This methodology helps prevent common issues like code hallucinations:

-2. Coding: Source code is developed and reviewed.
+2. Coding: Source code development and comprehensive review processes.

-4. Documenting: Environment specifications and user manuals are generated.
+4. Documenting: Generation of environment specifications and user manuals.

 Key Mechanisms in ChatDev